debops/debops/docs/pki-realms.rst

-To avoid possible confusion, the :file:`secret/pki/requests/domain/` directory points to the "domain" internal CA which is an intermediate CA located under "root" CA. The :file:`hostname.example.com/domain/` directory inside the :file:`domain/` directory points to the "domain" realm on the ``hostname.example.com`` host.
+To avoid possible confusion, the :file:`secret/pki/requests/domain/` directory points to the "domain" internal CA which is an intermediate CA located under the "root" CA. The :file:`hostname.example.com/domain/` directory inside the :file:`domain/` directory points to the "domain" realm on the ``hostname.example.com`` host.